 For development teams who work using agile methodologies, acceptance criteria are used to finalize and complete the user story.
 A set of targets that must be met, they are used to define the scope of a user story, and to set the limits and framework of the tasks that must be fulfilled before it can be marked as ‘done’.

 Setting acceptance criteria can help streamline a project, from start to finish.
-For example, acceptance criteria improve the process of:
+For example, these criteria improve the process of:

 Acceptance criteria are one of the key ways to keep a development team on track, and to define the scope of a project.
 They set the limits and the boundaries of a user story, and give teams the ability to confirm when a product works properly, or if a piece of software does what the user needs it to do.